 You have several options to get to Hierve el Agua from Oaxaca.

-COLECTIVO – This is a bit more complicated!
-Take a colectivo from the 2nd class bus terminal to Mitla (about 2 hours depending on traffic; 25 pesos or $1.25 USD).
-From Mitla, take a shared pick up truck (40 pesos, or $2 USD per person) or a taxi to Hierve el Agua (another hour)
+COLECTIVO – Take a colectivo from the 2nd class bus terminal to Mitla (about 2 hours, depending on traffic).
+From Mitla, take a shared pickup truck or a taxi to Hierve el Agua (another hour).